HaaLeo/vscode-timing/README.md

 * `timing.hideResultViewOnEnter`: Indicates whether the result view is hidden when enter is pressed.
 When set to `false` the command will restart.
 * `timing.hiddenCommands`: An array of commands that shall be hidden from the command palette.
 * `timing.hoverDuration.enabled`: Controls whether the duration hover is enabled or disabled.
 * `timing.hoverDuration.sourceUnit`: Indicates the source epoch unit for the duration hover preview.
-It can be either "s", "ms" or "ns".
+It can be either "s", "ms", "μs" or "ns".
 * `timing.hoverDuration.useISOTargetFormat`: Indicates whether the ISO 8601 duration definition is used as target format for the hover.
 * `timing.hoverTimestamp.enabled`: Controls whether the timestamp hover is enabled or disabled.
 * `timing.hoverTimestamp.targetFormat`: Indicates the target format of the hover preview.
 Possible values are an array of: